Arnold Lobel: Fables

 The book Fables is composed of approximately 20 fables featuring animal protagonists.
 The book was praised for its ability to combine a cheerful (rather than moralistic) tone with an actual moral at the end of each story.
 It received the Caldecott Medal for its illustrations in 1981, Lobel's first win and third overall recognition.

 Awards

 Lobel is among a small group of people who have been honored as both an author and illustrator for the Newbery and Caldecott medals.
 Lobel won the 1981 Caldecott Medal from the American Library Association, recognizing Fables as the year's best-illustrated U.S. children's picture book.
 His work won the Caldecott Honor in 1971 and 1972 for Frog and Toad are Friends and Hildilid's Night.
 He won a Newbery Honor Award in 1973 for Frog and Toad Together (1972).
 He won the Garden State Children's Book Award from the New Jersey Library Association for Mouse Soup (1977).
-He was also recognized by the National Education Association, the American Library Association, the Boys’ Club, the Society of Children's Book Writers, and the Laura Ingalls Wilder Foundation.
+He was also recognized by the National Education Association, the American Library Association, the Boys’ Club, the Society of Children's Book Writers and Illustrators, and the Laura Ingalls Wilder Foundation.